Getting Settled in Pennsylvania

 For more information regarding PSECU, visit their location on campus, calling 717.871.7732, or their website.

 Degree Student Instructions – You should meet with your Academic Advisor for advice on classes for next semester.
 Refer here for tips on registering if you’re a degree-seeking student.
-If you’re graduation this semester be sure to complete the application for graduation.
+If you’re graduating this semester, be sure to complete the application for graduation.

-CHEPD 121 Program – In the initial semester students will meet with their Department Chair to complete their Graduation Plan.
-Please use the Graduation Plan to choose winter/spring classes.
+Partner Dual-Degree Student Instructions – In the initial semester students will be given a class schedule and meet with their Department Chair to complete their Graduation Plan.
+Use the Graduation Plan to choose classes for the next semester.
 After the first semester, students can follow the regular process of registering.
-If you need assistance meet with the CHEPD 121 Coordinator.